polimex/polimex-rfid/hr_rfid/static/description/index.md

 6. You will get two results, the RFID attendance and RFID Access control.

-7. Click on the installation icon of the second result.
+7. Click on the installation icon of RFID Access Control.

 ![](./result_search_rfid.png)

 8. Now you need to wait odoo to install all dependencies.

 9. After installation, odoo will redirect you back to your index page.
 Click again to the top left corner of the page.
-You have two new installed options - RFID System, and Attendances.
+You have at least one new option - RFID System.

 ![](./odoo_index.png)